View MATTHEW VANKIRK's Obituary on https://www.timesonline.com/ and share memories

 Beaver Falls

-Surviving are his wife of 24 years, Robin Craven VanKirk; a son, Matthew J. VanKirk of Charlotte, N.C.; brothers, Eric VanKirk of Beaver Falls and Jack VanKirk of Sherman, Texas; sisters, Gretchen Pianko and Crystal Ricablanca, both of Princeton, N.J.; stepfather, Fred Begley of Beaver Falls and many nieces, nephews and cousins.
+Surviving are his wife of 24 years, Robin Craven VanKirk; a son, Matthew J. VanKirk of Charlotte, N.C.; brothers, Eric VanKirk of Beaver Falls, Pa. and Jack VanKirk of Sherman, Texas; sisters, Gretchen Pianko and Crystal Ricablanca, both of Princeton, N.J.; stepfather, Fred Begley of Beaver Falls, Pa. and many nieces, nephews and cousins.

 He was preceded in death by his parents.